Looking for help with your list?

 Turn on Double Opt-In

-You can choose to enable double opt-in when you create a new list in Mailchimp.
-If you have an existing list, go to your list settings to turn on double opt-in.
-Or, if you have multiple lists, you can make global changes on the Opt-In Settings page.
-View subscriber activity for individual lists in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.
+You can choose to enable double opt-in when you create a new audience in Mailchimp.
+If you have an existing audience, go to your audience settings to turn on double opt-in.
+Or, if you have multiple audiences, you can make global changes on the Opt-In Settings page.
+View subscriber activity for individual audiences in your account to determine if any of them may benefit from the double opt-in process, which can help improve open rates.

 - Double opt-in can only be enabled for Mailchimp signup forms.
 If you need help with a form integration or the API, contact your developer, or hire a Mailchimp Expert.

-- If your primary contact address is in the EU, some of your lists may already use double opt-in.
-If you prefer to use single opt-in, you can make that change in each list's settings or on the Opt-In Settings page.
+- If your primary contact address is in the EU, some of your audiences may already use double opt-in.
+If you prefer to use single opt-in, you can make that change in each audience's settings or on the Opt-In Settings page.

 Customize the Double Opt-In Process